wormhole-foundation/wormhole-widget/CONTRIBUTING.md

 ## Contributing

-Bug fixes and enhancements are welcome!

-*Please don't open pull requests to add tokens to Connect.* Instead, use the `tokensConfig` parameter in `config` to add tokens into your deployment of Connect.
+- Instead of opening opening pull requests to add tokens directly into Wormhole Connect, please use the configuration to add them into your own deployment.
+- We welcome typo and grammar fixes to *public facing* documents.
+This includes things like the whitepapers, but excludes inline code comments.
+PRs that touch only the latter will be rejected.
+Fixing typos in comments alongside other non-trivial engineering work is welcome.
+- Pull requests that modify dependencies must be well-documented so that the benefits of updating can be weighed against security and compatibility concerns.
+Low-effort PRs that update dependencies without any documentation will be rejected.
+- Feature additions must be discussed ahead of time before a pull request is created.

 ### Setup